deis/deis/docs/terms/node.rst

 :title: Node
-:description: What is a Deis Node?
+:description: A Deis node is a virtual machine instance that is part of a layer.
+All Deis nodes are managed by a Chef server.
 :keywords: chef node, chef, node, deis

 .. _node: